The Greek Way

 • An Extremely Good Introduction to Ancient Greek Writers

-Jerry S. - 5 years 10 months ago
+Jerry S. - 6 years ago

 #SummerReading Edith Hamilon did anyone interested in the world of Ancient Greece a huge favour when she wrote this spectacular little tome.
 "The Greek Way" is a book that will introduce the reader to the incredible writers of Ancient Greece and explain what they write about and how their timeless works are relevant even now and how they always will be.
 A marvelous help to anyone looking to get into partaking in the richness of Ancient Greek literature.